 The "beam tilt" is understood as a constant angle tilt that is applied to all initial particles (muons) regardless on their distance from the centre of the beam.
-(Applicable also to TURTLE input).

 /gun/tiltsigma xangleSigma yangleSigma dummy unit

 Gaussian smearing of the tilt angle.